eothmal/pattern/README.md

 - Prototype

-* Structural Design Paterns : The objective to simplify the structure of different object participant - enhancing decoupling and isolation of the entire subsystem
+* Structural Design Paterns : The objective to simplify the structure of different object participant - enhancing decoupling and isolation of the entire subsystem.
+More into communication between internal class

 - Adapter
 Object Adapter